18 Places to Visit Near Amsterdam by Train

 There are plenty of places to visit around Amsterdam that are a very short train ride away.
 Thanks to their proximity to Amsterdam, most of the below-mentioned spots can equally be visited on a bike trip from the city (though that will take longer than one hour).

-I am a little wobbly on a bike, so decided to take the train to visit but do not let my lack of balance deter you from renting a bike in the city and exploring the Amsterdam surroundings in true Dutch style – on two-wheels.
+I am a little wobbly on a bike, so I decided to take the train to visit, but do not let my lack of balance deter you from renting a bike in the city and exploring the Amsterdam surroundings in true Dutch style – on two wheels.

 Zaandam near Amsterdam